onehilltech/ember-cli-google/packages/ember-cli-google-recaptcha/README.md

 ## Features

-* Supports multiple reCAPTCHA components on the same page, and across different pages.
+* Multiple reCAPTCHA components on the same page, and across different pages.
+* Multiple site keys, and a default site key
-* Designed to support seamless integration into an EmberJS application.
+* Seamless integration into an EmberJS application.
 * Proper binding of attributes to options for real-time, dynamic updates.
 * Handle events as actions for interactive designs.
 * Auto-loading and configuring of scripts that correspond with appropriate lifecycle events.